 The Third Year (009 and SCATs)

 The third year of the program is known as 009 (boys) and SCATs (girls).
 This year is focused on creating a sustained impact both at camp and in your own life.
 You will once again have an adopted cabin, but instead of cabin leading during the day you will assist counselors at teaching activities for groups of younger campers.
-This will give you chance to experience a part of the counselor daily schedule in case you choose to apply to be a counselor the following summer.
+This will give you a chance to experience a part of the daily staff schedule in case you choose to apply to be a counselor the following summer.

 Finally, SCATs and 009’s will write a Mission Statement during a 3-day retreat.
 We believe that too many people live unintentional lives without true meaning.
 These Mission Statements require the Senior Campers to connect with their values and their purpose.
 They do not commit to careers, but they do commit to values, family and meaning.